Kasun1Don/portfolio/README.md

 <img src="./docs/Showcase.png" width="700"> &nbsp;

 Each project will be layed out in its own section with the title, a screenshot preview of the project and a paragraph description.
-This allows the user to scroll between each distictive project.
+This allows the user to scroll between each distinctive project.

 I decided to use adaptive design methodology to make it a better user experience on larger viewports like tablets and desktops by laying out the project horizontally next to the description and title.
 Ideally this horizontal layout switches for each project as shown above, which I have seen executed aesthetically on many other websites.